isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 It is possible to control the ``ip-reservations-unique`` via the :ref:`dhcp4-cb`.
-If the new setting of this parameter conflicts with the currently used backends (backends do not support the new setting), the new setting will be ignored and the warning log message will be output.
-The backends will continue to use the default setting, i.e. expecting that IP reservations are unique within each subnet.
-In order to allow for non unique IP reservations the administrator must remove the backends which don't support it from the configuration file.
+If the new setting of this parameter conflicts with the currently used backends (backends do not support the new setting), the new setting is ignored and the warning log message is output.
+The backends continue to use the default setting, i.e. expecting that IP reservations are unique within each subnet.
+In order to allow for creating non unique IP reservations the administrator must remove the backends which lack support for it from the configuration file.

 The administrators must be careful when they have been using multiple reservations for the same IP address and later decided to return to